 With our first-to-market cryogenic logistics solutions for the life sciences industry, we have established a unique lead over potential competitors.
 Furthermore, we are not aware of a company that offers comparable solutions and has the same capabilities Cryoport has as a global provider of advanced, validated cryogenic logistics solutions.
-As a solutions company working with our tools in packaging, information technology, and cryogenic logistics, we address our growing \$2.0 billion cryogenic logistics market in innovative and creative ways.
+As a solutions company working with our tools in packaging, information technology, and cryogenic logistics, we address our growing cryogenic logistics market in innovative and creative ways.

 The majority of our competition utilizes "old technologies."
 In fact, most of our market still uses dry ice and liquid nitrogen.
-In the case of dry ice the technology does not deliver cryogenic temperatures and, consequently, this medium allows cells to degrade, sometimes beyond any utility.
+In the case of dry ice, the technology does not deliver cryogenic temperatures and, consequently, this medium allows cells to degrade, sometimes beyond any utility.
 When biology was less developed, dry ice was believed to be acceptable and was readily available.

 Liquid nitrogen, on the other hand, while effective, is bulky, expensive and has special handling requirements.
 Both dry ice and liquid nitrogen are classified "hazardous" by shipping companies and regulatory authorities.
-In addition to being ineffective and/or classified as "dangerous goods," they are inefficient when compared to Cryoport solutions.
+In addition to being ineffective and/or classified as "dangerous goods," they are inefficient when compared to Cryoport's solutions.
 Conversely, Cryoport's solutions are classified as non-hazardous.

 Having been validated and qualified as a solutions provider for hundreds of life sciences companies and institutions, Cryoport has logged over 30,000 shipments to over 100 countries with hundreds of life sciences materials.
-Once life sciences companies start utilizing our advance cryogenic logistics solutions, we experience minimal client attrition.
+In addition, we have generally experienced minimal client attrition following such shipments.

-While we look at companies such as Thermo Fisher Scientific, AmerisourceBergen Corporation and Marken as potential competitors, some of these companies are also our customers.
+While we look at companies such as Thermo Fisher Scientific, AmerisourceBergen Corporation and other cold-chain logistics providers as potential competitors, some of these companies are also our customers.

-We think our competitive position is further enhanced by our respective "powered by Cryoport" partnership agreements with FedEx, DHL and UPS, who collectively, account for approximately 85% of world's air freight and who, individually, have been expanding their offerings of cold chain logistics solutions to the life sciences industry.
+We think our competitive position is further enhanced by our respective "powered by CryoportSM" partnership agreements with FedEx, DHL and UPS, who collectively, account for approximately 85% of world's air freight and who, individually, have been expanding their offerings of cold chain logistics solutions to the life sciences industry.
 In short, we are the cryogenic solution for each of them, employing our packaging, our software and our logistics expertise.